 - Printed certificate or QR code from MyIRMobile.com.

-- Print or digital documentation from a pharmacy, laboratory, or testing provider of an FDA-approved PCR test taken within the previous 72 hours.
+- Print or digital documentation from a pharmacy, laboratory or testing provider of an FDA-approved PCR test taken within the previous 72 hours.

 You do not need to show identification with your proof of vaccination.

-Due to the spread of the highly-contagious delta variant, face coverings or masks are required in all indoor public settings and outdoors where social distancing may not be maintained, regardless of vaccination.
+There are no state restrictions on capacity for restaurants, bars, stores, businesses and theaters (except large indoor events), but face coverings or masks are required in all indoor public settings and outdoors where social distancing may not be maintained, regardless of vaccination.

 Curbside Pickup, Patio Dining and Park Space